 This creamy salad also contains a lot of Cheddar cheese, so it will surely please cheese lovers.
 You should always serve this dish cold because it’s more delectable and refreshing, and the chilling process will help the crunchiness of fresh veggies pop out.

 Total time: 1 hour and 3 minutes

-When searching for a side dish for sandwiches, French fries must be one of the first ideas for many.
-I also love having some French fries, but regular fries are too boring for me, so I usually add more tastes.
+When searching for a convenient side dish made with an air fryer, French fries must be one of the first ideas for many.
+I also love having some French fries, but regular fries are too boring for me, so I usually add more flavors.

 My favorite recipe, my no-brainer choice, is the garlic Parmesan French fries.
 These fries are rich in flavors.
 They are salty, a tad creamy, and have a great smell, thanks to the garlic mixture and Parmesan cheese.

 The instruction uses an air fryer, but you can use an oven instead, your choice.
 Most importantly, similar to potato chips, you must soak the potatoes and then let them drain before cooking.

 Total time: 17 minutes

 Taking less than 20 minutes from start to end, sweet potato fries are much quicker to make than French fries.
 The reason is that you don’t have to soak or drain the pieces.
 All you have to do is cut them into pieces, add seasonings, and cook them.